Shaf8808/project-portfolio-5/TESTING.md

 ### api/likes/

 This endpoint should display a list of all likes made by users through a GET request which should be visible to all users whether authenticated or not.
-The image below shows what a logged out user can see.
+The image below shows what a logged-out user can see.

 <img src="docs/backend/images/likes-list.png" width=800>

-If a user is logged in and authenticated however, they should have the added option of adding a like on a particular post which can be accessed through a dropdown menu.
+If a user is logged in and authenticated, however, they should have the option of adding a like on a particular post which can be accessed through a dropdown menu.
 This can be seen below.

 <img src="docs/backend/images/likes-list-logged-in.png" width=800>

-If I try to like the same post twice however, I should not be allowed to do this and be shown an appropriate error message informing me of a duplicate.
+If I try to like the same post twice, however, I should not be allowed to do this and be shown an appropriate error message informing me of a duplicate.
 This works successfully and can be seen below.

 <img src="docs/backend/images/like-list-error.png" width=800>